 3. Normalize siblings' grief and the varying reactions to parental death.
 All families go through life transition points that are difficult and messy.
 Death is a normal part of life and varying reactions to a person in which there is a deep emotional bond is normal.
 Help siblings recognize that differing reactions and varying ways to cope with the passing of a loved one is normal.

 4. Use conflict resolution skills if necessary.
 When the final parent dies, the emotional reactions to the death and the estate plan put into place may bring up sibling rivalry, may highlight possible parental favoritism, and a host of other unresolved issues, making it a prime time for sibling conflict.
 Fisher and Ury2 identified four concepts to help resolve arguments:

 5. Identify the next necessary steps to help move the estate plan forward.
 For you, this may seem like a no-brainer and an easy task.
 Because siblings may be in conflict due to decisions made in the last parts of the parent's life, how parental care was given prior to death, past childhood rivalry, and parental favoritism, or because the family's relationships are conflictual in nature, this is likely to be the most difficult task.
 As the last step in the conflict resolution process described above, providing specific recommendations or analyses of what needs to be done to finalize the estate is important.
 However, you will need takeaways 1-4 to help implement the plan.

 6. Refer to a family relationship specialist or family mediator, or invite this professional to be part of the process.
-Sometimes the relationships among family members are not healthy enough for a financial advisor to work with alone.
+Sometimes the relationships among family members are not healthy enough for a financial professional to work with alone.
 Making an appropriate referral or collaborating with a professional trained in helping families during difficult life transitions may be prudent.

 1Khodyakov, D., & Carr, D. (2009).
 The impact of late-life parental death on adult sibling relationships: Do parents' advance directives help or hurt?
 Research on aging.